Young Scientists Participate in Tailored Professional Development Activities to Prepare for the Next Step in Their Careers

-At the UO, Niebergall is one of six students immersed in an undergraduate research program through the Phil and Penny Knight Campus for Accelerating Scientific Impact.
+At the UO, Niebergall was one of six students immersed in the 2019 cohort of an undergraduate research program through the Phil and Penny Knight Campus for Accelerating Scientific Impact.
 The Knight Campus Undergraduate Scholars Program is a yearlong experience pairing promising young scientists with mentors in prestigious UO labs.

 “This program gave me the opportunity to do the research that confirmed my passion to study human disease and the immune system.”

-As part of the program, since January, Niebergall has worked with her mentor Emily Beck, a postdoctoral research associate in Bill Cresko's lab.
+As part of the program, Niebergall worked through the year with her mentor Emily Beck, a postdoctoral research associate in Bill Cresko's lab.

 The Knight Campus mission, to advance society by dramatically shortening the timeline between discovery and impact, meshes well with Niebergall’s desire to fight disease.

 Niebergall's research in the Cresko Lab focuses on disease modeling using threespine stickleback fish.
 “We know a lot about this fish and its evolution,” says Niebergall.
 “One characteristic is that they can change really quickly, from an evolutionary standpoint, which means there are a lot of different populations we can study all at once.”